Nice to Michu 🐱 Free Shipping Over $119

 • Bathing: While cats generally groom themselves, occasional baths with a cat-specific shampoo may be necessary, especially for long-haired breeds or if the cat gets into something dirty.

 Regular cleaning of litter boxes can reduce the risk of diseases from cat feces and urine.
+Additionally, cleaning your cat after litter box use may further reduce bacterial risks, ensuring a safe and pleasant environment for your feline friend.
 By keeping living areas clean, controlling odors, and reducing the risk of infections and parasites, you can ensure a safe and pleasant environment for your feline friend.
 Effective cleaning techniques include daily scooping of litter boxes, washing bedding, cleaning feeding areas, and maintaining general cleanliness in the living space.

 Grooming and Bathing